LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/accessibilty-policy.md

 **Messaging CAST survey**:

-Customer Satisfaction survey is sent to the consumer when the conversation is manually ended by either the agent or the consumer.
+Customer satisfaction survey is sent to the consumer when the conversation is manually ended by either the agent or the consumer.
 The consumer is asked a single question, e.g. how would you rate the service that you received with a display of 5 stars ranking the experience from poor to excellent (1 star to 5 stars).

 ![](/img/accessibility-policy4.png)